 A successful model for a marketing communications strategy revolves around five key principles for establishing credibility in a marketplace.

 Table of Contents

-Marketing communications looks at reaching potential customers in a highly targeted fashion with a goal of increasing the relevancy of each marketing message.
-Switching from a mass media, blanket coverage, marketing approach to one of a highly specialized and personalized interaction, a company can increase their ROI, reach a specific subset of a marketplace and stand-out from the barrage of annoying mass marketing.
+Marketing communications looks at reaching potential customers in a highly targeted fashion with the goal of increasing the relevancy of each marketing message.
+Switching from a mass media, blanket coverage, marketing approach to one of a highly specialized and personalized interaction, a company can increase their ROI, reach a specific subset of a marketplace and stand out from the barrage of annoying mass marketing.

-The opportunities to connect with new customers and generate sales with targeted marketing messages is vast.
-Yet many marketing communication initiatives not only fall far short of achieving the expected results for acquiring new customers, but also fail to meet the company’s desired online profitability goals.
+The opportunities to connect with new customers and generate sales with targeted marketing messages are vast.
+Yet many marketing communication initiatives not only fall far short of achieving the expected results for acquiring new customers but also fail to meet the company’s desired online profitability goals.
 For a large company, even a 1% improvement in the effectiveness of their marketing communications strategy can potentially result in sales increases of $100,000, or more.
-For smaller or medium sized companies, a 1% improvement can result in 10’s of $1,000’s of revenue.
+For smaller or medium-sized companies, a 1% improvement can result in 10’s of $1,000’s of revenue.
 Oftentimes, incremental changes to communications are low cost, both in terms of monetary investment and employee resources, yet these strategic changes can generate a significant Return on Investment.